For more information on financial aid please begin by reading the attached letter regarding Financial Aid for the 2013-2014 academic year.

 The three types of loans available under the DL program are Subsidized, Unsubsidized, and Parent loans for undergraduate students (PLUS).

 Repayment on the Subsidized and the Unsubsidized loan begins six months after the student ceases to be enrolled at least half-time.
 The minimum monthly payment is $50 per loan.
-The interest rate on both loans is fixed, subsidized is 5.6%, unsubsidized is 6.8%.
+The interest rate on both loans is fixed at 3.86%.

 The Subsidized and Unsubsidized loan programs are available to both dependent and independent students.
 Eligibility for the Subsidized Stafford loan is based on financial need while eligibility for the Unsubsidized loan is not based on financial need.
 If a student's financial need is not great enough, he/she may not be eligible for the entire amount of the Subsidized Stafford loan.
 In this situation the amount not received in the Subsidized Stafford loan may be received in the Unsubsidized Stafford loan program.
 The maximum amount a dependent student can borrow per academic year (1 program) is $5,500, no more than $3,500 from the Subsidized loan program.
 If a parent applies for a PLUS loan on behalf of their dependent student and is denied, the student may apply for an additional $4,000 from the Unsubsidized program.